On this page

 Key outcomes of particular interest to Māori exporters from the CPTPP include:

 - All tariffs on New Zealand forestry and forestry products were eliminated as part of CPTPP, including in Japan (New Zealand’s 4th-largest export market) and Viet Nam (New Zealand’s 9th-largest market).

 - All of New Zealand’s fish and fish products imported into Japan faced tariffs prior to CPTPP.
 Ninety-nine percent of these are being progressively eliminated over 11 years, and the remainder over 16 years.

 - All tariffs for New Zealand kiwifruit were eliminated at entry into force and existing duty free access locked in.
-This includes duty free access to Japan – New Zealand’s largest kiwifruit market – representing tariff reductions of more than $20 million.
+This includes duty free access to Japan – New Zealand’s third largest kiwifruit market – representing tariff reductions of more than $20 million.

 - Nearly all tariffs on New Zealand sheep meat were eliminated upon entry into force, including locking in preferential rates to Canada (New Zealand’s 57th-largest sheep meat market).

 - All tariffs on New Zealand apples into Japan will be progressively eliminated over 11 years.